 Allow them to ask questions But try not to focus on it too long-focus on the present instead.
-It's okay to say if you don't know. meals and bedtime Allow kids to play with friends.
+It's okay to say if you don't know.
+Try to keep a regular routine with activities, meals and bedtime Allow kids to play with friends.
 Routine can be very reassuring.
-Allow them to make decisions It's even more important to give them choices on what to wear, eat, etc. You may also notice withdrawal, disruptive behaviour, or inability to pay attention.
+Allow them to make decisions and feel in control It's even more important to give them choices on what to wear, eat, etc. Allow them to cry or be angry You may also notice withdrawal, disruptive behaviour, or inability to pay attention.
 Nightmares, irrational fears or outbursts of anger are also common after trauma.
 Let them know it's normal to feel upset.

-Spend extra time with them.
+Be honest with your feelings so they know it's ok to express theirs Spend extra time with them.
 Tell them it can take time to overcome loss or trauma.
 Helping Adolescents Ages 12 to 17 Acknowledge their feelings They may experience flashbacks, nightmares, avoidance, depression, substance use and antisocial behaviour.
 Ask how you can support them.
-Disaster recovery can be a long, slow process.
+Ensure that they are patient with themselves and others Disaster recovery can be a long, slow process.

-Community spirit and rebuilding can be very uplifting, and can help them feel useful rather than helpless.
+Encourage them to help in the community Community spirit and rebuilding can be very uplifting, and can help them feel useful rather than helpless.
 Some may be more vulnerable The impact of a traumatic event is likely to be greatest if they previously have been the victim of abuse or trauma, or have had a mental health problem.
 Be prepared to offer extra support.